-It’s the 21st Annual Cognition in the Rough!!!
+Join us (virtually) for the 23rd Annual Cognition in the Rough Workshop!

 Are you working on cognition-related research?
-Would you like to discuss your work with major scholars in the field?
-Now is the time to prepare for the 21st annual “COGNITION IN THE ROUGH” workshop to be held at the Academy of Management conference in Chicago this August.
-Please see below for more information, but if you have any questions, don’t hesitate to contact our Representatives-at-Large, Erin Reid (firstname.lastname@example.org) and Aimee Hamilton (email@example.com).
+Would you like to discuss your work with major scholars in the field (virtually)?
+Now is the time to prepare for the 23rd annual “Cognition In The Rough” workshop to be held as part of the virtual Academy of Management conference in August.
+Please see below for more information, but if you have any questions, don’t hesitate to contact our Representatives-at-Large, Chris Myers (email@example.com) and Aimee Hamilton (firstname.lastname@example.org).

 In particular, many past CIR participants have emphasized how much they have benefited from their participation in the workshop in terms of developing their theoretical models and their planned methodology.
 This feedback has been instrumental in helping them further develop and polish their research for publication in top academic journals.

 Whether this is your first major research project or your fiftieth, this is a chance you won’t want to miss!